-There are a number of benefits your organization can receive from a robust capital planning process:
+There are a number of benefits that your organization can receive from a robust capital planning process:

-The FCI is calculated by taking the total cost of existing deficiencies (capital needs that need to be addressed both in terms of repair, as well as those that have reached end of life and need to be replaced or renewed) and divide that by the current replacement value of the assets.
+The FCI is calculated by taking the total cost of existing deficiencies (capital needs that must be addressed in terms of repair and those that have reached end of life and must be replaced or renewed), then divide that by the current replacement value of the assets.

 For example, you would want a public-facing building to be in good to excellent condition because of the impact that failure of particular components would have.
 A parking garage, however, could have a 25 to 30 percent FCI, as long as there are no life safety issues.

-You can examine various scenarios to understand what the different investment strategies will do to the condition of the buildings.
-This analysis can be done across the entire portfolio, or any subset down to a single building or system.
-You can look at scenarios that let you understand how much is needed, or conversely, what the impact on the condition will be based upon a specific funding level.
+You can examine various scenarios to understand the effect of the different investment strategies on the condition of the buildings.
+This analysis can be performed across the entire portfolio, or any subset down to a single building or system.
+You can look at scenarios that help you determine how much is needed, or conversely, what the impact on the condition will be based upon a specific funding level.